 3340.
 International Retailing (3).
 Prerequisite: ECO 2305 or 2302.
-Corequisite: ENGL 2311 with a grade of C or higher.
+Corequisite: ENGL 2311.
 Cultural differences, world markets, and political constraints encountered in international retailing strategy.
-Fulfills multicultural requirement.
-F , S. (Writing Intensive)
+F .
+(Writing Intensive)

 3360.
 Applied Concepts in Teamwork (3).
 Basic issues and concepts in the team building process, emphasis on application of curriculum through academic service-learning team projects.
 F. (Service-Learning)

 3389.
 Professional Practices in Retailing (3).
-Prerequisites: RTL 2350, 3380 (can be taken concurrently), junior or senior standing.
+Prerequisites: C or better in RTL 3375 or 3380 (concurrent enrollment allowed) and RTL 2350; junior standing.
 Principles of professional practices focusing on legal, ethical, and human resource workplace issues and effective managerial strategies.
 Enrollment precedes RTL 3390.
 S.

 3390.
 Internship in Retailing (3).
-Prerequisite: RTL 3389 with a grade of C or higher.
+Prerequisite: C or better in RTL 3389.
 Supervised applications of concepts, principles, and techniques learned in the classroom; emphasis on student participation in the retailing industry.
 Minimum of 300-400 hours of supervised retail employment at a departmental approved site.
 May be repeated for credit.
-F, S.
+(Writing Intensive) F, S.

 4000.
 Individual Study (V1-6).
 Prerequisites: Consent of instructor and RTL majors only.
 Individual study or research under the guidance of a retailing faculty member to enhance the degree program.
 May be repeated for up to 6 hours credit.
 F, S, SSI, SSII.

 4300.
 Retailing Field Study Tour (3).
-Prerequisite: RTL majors only.
-Study of international/domestic retailers and manufacturers.
+Study of international/domestic retailers and manufactures.
 May be repeated once for credit.
+(Writing Intensive)

 4320.
 Retail Category Management (3).
-Prerequisite: Junior or senior standing.
+Prerequisite: 2.8 TTU GPA; Junior or senior standing.
 The application of planning, purchasing, and controlling inventories with emphasis on product selection, shelf merchandising, promotion, and pricing.
 F.